Stay in touch

 If you haven’t been through your natural menopause, chemotherapy might cause your periods to stop.
 This is because the ovaries, which produce oestrogen, are affected by the treatment.

-For some this may cause an earlier, more sudden menopause.
+For some women this may cause an earlier, more sudden menopause.
 Symptoms are often more intense than when the menopause occurs naturally.

 Sometimes periods stop temporarily.
 In this case menopausal symptoms will improve when your periods return.
-This might be several months or occasionally even year after your chemotherapy has finished.
+This might be several months or occasionally even years after your chemotherapy has finished.

 Even if you stop having periods and experience menopausal symptoms, you may still be fertile and could become pregnant.
 You may also still be fertile even if you are going through the menopause, as your ovaries might not have stopped working completely.

 If you are unsure about your fertility or menopausal status, talk to your treatment team or GP, who can discuss contraception where appropriate.

 Sometimes your treatment team may suggest having a series of blood tests to check if you are pre or postmenopausal, but this isn’t appropriate or accurate for everyone and will depend on where you are in your treatment.

 For some women, having an early menopause may mean coming to terms with the possibility of being infertile.
 This can be very difficult to cope with, especially if you’re considering starting a family or having more children.

 Find out more about breast cancer and fertility.

 Sometimes menopausal symptoms can be severe and have a significant impact on your quality of life.